gabrielmezaiza/dijkstra-vs-astar/README.md

 # Dijkstra vs A*
-Dijkstra vs A* benchmark for the course Data Structures I at Universidad de Lima
+Dijkstra vs A* benchmark for the course "Data Structures I" at Universidad de Lima